East Coast Trail Deadman's Bay Path : St. John's to Blackhead

 Today was wonderful.
 We learned that the distances we can travel with packs are far less than we can cover without them.
 We also learned that our bodies still hurt from the rope descents on the Piccos Ridge Trail a day ago.
 Finally, and best of all, we were reminded that a rugged landscape gives way to rugged yet beautiful views.

-Tomorrow our goal is to complete the short Blackhead Path, visit Cape Spear, and to trek along the Cape Spear Path to Deep Cove and stop at the established campsites in that location.
+Tomorrow our goal is to complete the short Blackhead Path, visit Cape Spear, and trek along the Cape Spear Path to Deep Cove and stop at the established campsites in that location.

 _______________________________________________________________________________